dotmpe/x-docker-sagan/ReadMe.md

 Using baseimage so syslog receiver can run beside sagan.
 See syslog section.

-Occasionally the FIFO open seems to stall but have not figured out why.
+Occasionally the FIFO open seems to stall but then it is just waiting for a new syslog message to appear on through the pipe.
 Normal startup should report something like this:
 ```

   Dec 23 20:44:39 sagan-dev sagan[87]: [*]